 Busuu developed a feedback system to provide comfort for the users.
 Still, this kind of missing information may lead to wrong things.

-For this, it needs to develop a well-structured filtering system and monitor its performance.
+It needs to develop a well-structured filtering system and monitor its performance.

 But sometimes, the review may appear monotonous for the users as they face repetitions.